-Jedox Supervision Server (SVS) is a software tool that can monitor the events in a Jedox OLAP database and can respond via a PHP script on defined events.
-Different types of interactions will result in the execution of different pieces of PHP code.
+Supervision Server (SVS) is a Jedox component that monitors the events in the Jedox In-Memory DB and responds via a PHP script for defined events.
+Different types of interactions will result in the execution of different bits of PHP code.

 - Functional Description of the Jedox Supervision Server

 - Specific Functions of Jedox Supervision Server

 - Supervision Server for Drill Down and Drill Through